 1st Vaccination: Apr 26 - May 2 2021, 2nd vaccination is due: Jul 12-18 2021

 1st Vaccination: May 3-9 2021, 2nd vaccination is due: Jul 19-25 2021

 1st Vaccination: May 10-16 2021, 2nd vaccination is due: Jul 26 - Aug 1 2021

 Currently we are vaccinating the following priority groups:

-If you are in Priority Groups 1- 6 and have not been invited for your vaccine, please call us immediately at 020 4542 8288.
+If you are registered with a GP in Greenwich and are in Priority Groups 1- 9 or are 38 years or older and have not been invited for your vaccine, please call us immediately at 020 4542 8288.